arianaroz/isys254-simpleFoodApp/README.md

 # isys254 Applications Modelling and Development

-Assignment 2 Part 2 - Simple Food App
+Assignment 2 Part 2 - Simple Food Ordering App

 Development of a mobile application on Android operating system using React Native.
 Application for CCS (Campus Common System).